TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

    $queryBuilder = GeneralUtility::makeInstance(ConnectionPool::class)->getQueryBuilderForTable('sys_language');
    $queryBuilder->select('*')->from('sys_language');
    debug($queryBuilder->getSQL());
-   $statement = $queryBuilder->execute();
+   $result = $queryBuilder->executeQuery();

 Remarks:

 *  This is debugging code.
 Take proper actions to ensure those calls do not end up in production!

-* The method is typically called directly before :php:`->execute()` to output the final statement.
+*  The method is typically called directly before :php:`->executeQuery()` to output the final statement.

 *  Casting a QueryBuilder object to :php:`(string)` has the same effect as calling :php:`->getSQL()`, the explicit call using the method should be preferred to simplify a search operation for this kind of debugging statements, though.

 *  The method is a simple way to see which restrictions the `RestrictionBuilder` added.

-* Doctrine DBAL always creates prepared statements: Any value that is added via :php:`->createNamedParameter()` creates a placeholder that is later substituted when the real query is fired via :php:`->execute()`. :php:`->getSQL()` does not show those values, instead the placeholder names are displayed, usually with a string like `:dcValue1`.
+*  Doctrine DBAL always creates prepared statements: Any value that is added via :php:`->createNamedParameter()` creates a placeholder that is later substituted when the real query is fired via :php:`->executeQuery()`. :php:`->getSQL()` does not show those values, instead the placeholder names are displayed, usually with a string like `:dcValue1`.
 There is no simple solution to show the fully replaced query from within the framework, but you can go for :php:`->getParameters()` to see the array of parameters used to replace these placeholders within the query.
 In the frontend, the queries and parameters are shown